lauregonnord/cap-labs20/PLANNING.md

 ```
 * The partial exam is this academic year replaced by a  written housework ("DM").

-* The final exam will be done "physically", on January 14th, 2021.
+* The final exam will be done *remotely*, on January 14th, 2021.
 It will last three (3) hours.
-No authorized documents.
-See below for more instructions.
+Instructions have been given by email.
+Meeting on BBB at 13h50.

 # Week 1: